 How to find lost pets in your community can be difficult in many circumstances, but there is a lot of unique help there, if you know where to look.
 You can help to prevent your pet from going missing or getting stolen by ensuring the pet is legally registered in your name, ensuring it has a safe non-hanging tag and is registered.

 Read this book to keep your dog safe, which can help in many circumstances to avoid certain accidents or injuries.
 A big reason for some dogs going missing is that they are on heat, which is why neutered dogs are far less likely to run off.
 Train your dog with kindness to help teach dogs not to run off or come back.

 Cats should also wear a safe breakaway collar to keep safe (this breaks away if a cat get snagged, it’s used for cats over 6 months, and you can sew any contact information into the collar, again to avoid hanging tags).

 The world’s expert in finding lost pets is American Kat Albrecht.
-A former CSI detective, she switched hats to find lost pets and uses her knowledge and experience to train an army of pet detectives worldwide (she runs a course for people wishing to become volunteer or career pet detectives).
+A former CSI detective, she switched hats to find lost pets and uses her knowledge to train an army of pet detectives worldwide (she runs a course for people wishing to volunteer or work as pet detectives).
 Her advice differs.
 Lost Pet Research & Recover & Lost Pet Help both have tips.